-The PumpKIN Clinical Trial is a randomized, multi-center, two arm trial that will compare the Jarvik 2015 with the EXCOR® Pediatric VAD as a bridge to transplant or recovery in children.
+The PumpKIN Clinical Trial consists of a prospective, multi-center, single-arm feasibility study that will evaluate the safety of the Jarvik 2015 as a bridge to transplant or recovery in children.
 The study is intended to determine if the safety and probable benefit of the Jarvik 2015 device is sufficient to merit the approval of a Humanitarian Device Exemption (HDE) application by the Food and Drug Administration (FDA).

 Each year in the US, nearly 1,800 infants die from complications of congenital heart disease (CHD) and another 350 develop cardiomyopathy which, for many, will lead to severe heart failure.1 Since 1982, more than 6,000 pediatric heart transplants have taken place and, due to improvements in perioperative care worldwide, these numbers continue to increase.2 Although the median wait-time of 61 days for a pediatric heart is significantly shorter2 than the 172 days for an adult,3 the number of pediatric donor hearts is insufficient and the swelling ranks of children in need of a transplant is resulting in a disproportionate number of pediatric wait-list deaths occurring in children weighing less than 25 kg.4